altfool/dockerfile-env-setup/README.md

 And use "docker exec -it $NAME bash" to interactive with this container.
 After usage, please use "docker stop $NAME" to stop this container.
 Please use "docker rm $NAME" to remove this container.

+# problems
+If you encounter any problem related to the XAUTH file, please use the shell script fix-auth.sh to fix this.